bens4lsu/theskinny-publish/Content/blog2/louies-for-breakfast.md

 If you were in college during the 80s or 90s, Louie's is no cleaner then you remember.
 The dirtiness is probably the biggest gripe that people might have with Louie's, but I don't think the food would be as good if the restaurant were clean.
 Of course, it wouldn't give you the trots for two days if your bacteria tolerance is low either.

-But hereï¿½s my only complaint about the cleanliness:  after I used the bathroom and pulled up my pants this morning, there was a big spot on the leg that was soaking wet.
+But here's my only complaint about the cleanliness:  after I used the bathroom and pulled up my pants this morning, there was a big spot on the leg that was soaking wet.
 Yuck.